SoylentMithril/BrainHackingChip/README.md

 - Optimize code, clean up code, comment code

 Supporting more:
-- [DRµGS](https://github.com/EGjoni/DRUGS) support (of course a Brain-Hacking Chip should inject DRµGS!)
 - Speculative decoding support if possible?
-- Exllamav2_HF support
 - Llama.cpp support
 - Supporting other extensions

 Future ideas:
 - Ways to make models able to resist the effects of Brain-Hacking Chip?
 It doesn't seem impossible considering how it works
-- Secret cool stuff that will be hard to do and may not work